voxsim/knowledge/computer-science/big-o-notation.md

 AVL Tree|Θ(log(n))|Θ(log(n))|Θ(log(n))|Θ(log(n))|O(log(n))|O(log(n))|O(log(n))|O(log(n))|O(n)|
 KD Tree|Θ(log(n))|Θ(log(n))|Θ(log(n))|Θ(log(n))|O(n)|O(n)|O(n)|O(n)|O(n)|

-Remember: in asymptotic analysis we consider growth of algorithm in terms of input size.
+In asymptotic analysis we consider growth of algorithm in terms of input size.
 An algorithm X is said to be asymptotically better than Y if X takes smaller time than y for all input sizes n larger than a value n0 where n0 > 0.

+* *Big O Notation* is used to describe the upper bound of a particular algorithm.
+Big O is used to describe worst case scenarios
+* *Little O Notation* is also used to describe an upper bound of a particular algorithm; however, Little O provides a bound that is not asymptotically tight
+* *Big Omega (Ω) Notation* is used to provide an asymptotic lower bound on a particular algorithm
+* *Little Omega (ω) Notation* is used to provide a lower bound on a particular algorithm that is not asymptotically tight
+* *Theta (Θ) Notation* is used to provide a bound on a particular algorithm such that it can be "sandwiched" between two constants (one for an upper limit and one for a lower limit) for sufficiently large values